gshugh/CSC517_HW2_Rails/README.md

         Click "Customer" if you wish to act as a customer Click "Create User"

+        Note: we have chosen to allow a new user to sign up, with onen email address, as:
+            An agent
+            A customer
+            Both agent & customer

     # TODO add more "how to" sections

+Misc.
+Notes on Code Organization:

+    "Extra" Model:

+        Our E/R Diagram can be found at doc/CSC517_HW02_EntityRelationshipDiagram.png We have a "start_at" model that we ended up never really using.
+        Instead, we find the start location for a tour based on order of records stored in the "visits" model.
+        Time did not permit cleaning up this 'extra' code.

+    "Extra" Views:

+        We used scaffolding to start our application.
+        Many views are created by scaffolding.
+        Some of these views are never actually available to the user via a link.
+        Most of these 'extra' views are retained: for time constraints
+            for future development on the application if needed

+    Tour Operator Contact Info:

+        Per Piazza, "...we have to create operator with some basic info?...
+Agent information should be fine."
+        This is a good idea and if we were starting over we likely would use agent profile information.
+        However we already had a field for adding custom operator contact info when creating a tour.
+        We have chosen to retain our custom contact info in the interest of flexibility.